wearevero/canary/README.md

 9. Seed default data `php artisan db:seed`

-10. Checking the halth? `php artisan health:check`
+10. Checking the health? `php artisan health:check`

 11. Take a look on your browser at: `127.0.0.1:8000`